dmbarbour/glas/docs/GlasDesign.md

 Glas data is composed of immutable dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], xid:true)`.
 A specific data element is called a value.
 Glas values are acyclic and finite.
 Large values will often share structure via logical copies.

 Dictionaries are a set of `Key:Val` pairs with unique keys.
-Keys are often short binary strings.
+Keys may be arbitrary Glas values; symbolic keys would be encoded as short binary strings.
 An empty dictionary `()` serves as a convenient unit value.
 Variant data is typically encoded by singleton dictionaries.
 For example, `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing key `rgb` or `hsl`.

 Glas uses lists for sequential structure: arrays, binaries, deques, stacks, tables, or queues.
 Although lists could be used for tuples, dicts are favored for extensibility.
 To efficiently support a variety of applications with immutable data, Glas systems will generally represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
 Binaries are further optimized via [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).